OSC/ood-documentation/source/faqs.rst

 OnDemand integrates seamlessly with common institutional authorization methods and utilizes the security and permissions capability of the underlying operating system to manage user groups and levels of access.
-OnDemand is trusted and used by U.S. Federal agencies and cutting-edge technology enterprises alike, and we regularly test against known attacks, scan dependencies, and release security patches for all supported releases.
+OnDemand is trusted and used by U.S. federal agencies and cutting-edge technology enterprises alike, and we regularly test against known attacks, scan dependencies, and release security patches for all supported releases.